-Unit reference M/615/3440 Unit level 3 Credit 1 Unit hours Guided learning 6 Non-guided learning 1 Unit aim e learner to attain the knowledge to deal with a range of paediatric Assessment Requirements assessment methods all knowledge-based Skills-based learning by observing the learn .
-We have learning ou outcomes ner carrying infant and and assessment criteria must be g out a practical demonstration o d child manikins, such as CPR, o hat include assessed
+Unit reference M/615/3440 Unit level 3 Credit 1 Unit hours Guided learning 6 Non-guided learning 1 Unit aim The purpose of the unit is for the learner to attain the knowledge and practical skills required to deal with a range of paediatric first aid situations Assessment Requirements Knowledge-based learning outcomes can be met using a range of assessment methods.
+We have provided non-mandatory tasks that include all knowledge-based learning outcomes.
+Skills-based learning outcomes and assessment criteria must be assessed by observing the learner carrying out a practical demonstration of competencies on both infant and child manikins, such as CPR, dealing with choking and recovery positions as appropriate.